-Custom spindle flanges with a shrink fit to the spindle body allow a reliable and simple integration of our spindle products into your machine design.
-Let us know your spindle stock design, we will take care of the design work and manufacture of the right spindle flange.
+Custom spindle flanges with a shrink fit to the spindle body allow a reliable and straightforward integration of our spindle products into your machine design.
+Let us know your spindle stock design, and we will take care of the design work and manufacture the right spindle flange.

 - Operation below resonances at any speed from zero to top speed